The College Application Process: How to Apply to College (With Timeline)

 We hope you find this complete guide and task timeline for the college application process helpful!
 Download the guide in PDF form by signing up for Lantern’s newsletter at the link below.

-If you feel that you need more guided, personalized support, learn about our services and the different levels of support that we can provide.
+If you feel that you need more guided, personalized support, learn about our College Admissions Counseling services and the different levels of support that we can provide.
 If you are wondering if college counseling services are worth the expense, our article Deep-Fit College Counseling: An Investment for Life details the benefits of hiring Lantern College Counseling and how we arm families to be most thoughtful about the significant financial investment of college.
 Interested in learning more?
-Schedule an introductory call.
+Schedule a free consultation with one of our college counselors.